nickiti/weather-app/README.md

-A simple javascript app that uses weather api to fetch weather data according to entered location.
+A simple javascript app that uses open weather api to fetch weather data according to entered location.